jaselchauhan/magic_bullet/README.md

 4. In Terminal run source ~/.zshrc  to update zsh
 5. Create a folder for your new app and cd into it
 6. Type either "ratpack!" (for Ruby Sinatra) or "runforrest!" (for express javascript) and go get yourself a coffee - you've just saved 5 mins of tedious setup.

+What Am I Actually Installing when I run the runforrest! or ratpack! command?

+It's a good question, to which we have the answer!
+Basically you are creating the basic file structure of a Sinatra or Express App, so config, controllers, data, public, views folders as well as a main app file will be created.
+These are files and folders which are used in pretty much all Sinatra/Express apps so by running this you'll save yourself the hassle of manually setting these up....which means more time for thinking about stuff that matters.....or drinking some tasty coffee.

+Enjoy!